 Everything you need to know about Bitter Wheat

 John Malkovich returns to the West End for the first time in over 30 years in the world premiere of Bitter Wheat, written and directed by David Mamet.
-Find out more about the production here, with what you can expect from the play’s world premiere in the West End in June 2019.
+Find out more about the production here, with what you can expect from the play’s world premiere.

 All you need to know about Bitter Wheat